 I tried quitting a few times but how could I just leave my friend; my real friend who had always been there - even when I lost my mum to a sudden death, my step-father to a fire, my friend to cancer at only 27 and then my divorce...all in the same year.
 I was raising a 5 month old baby too, did I mention that?

-21 days ago I was going about my day when the pain began, luckily my grown kids were here.
+21 days ago I was going about my day when the pain began, luckily my grown kids were there.
 The pain was like a full grown man had just kicked me 15 times in the back on the left side and it was hard to breathe.
 At the hospital I was told my lung had collapsed.
-I was shipped to another hospital were a chest tube was placed in my side so my lung could expand back and the air would stop collecting in my chest wall.
+I was shipped to another hospital where a chest tube was placed in my side so my lung could expand back and the air would stop collecting in my chest wall.
 I had a chest tube for 5 days.

 I was so beside myself with the seriousness and reality of what was going on.
-I Have faith so I am saying my prayers may have been answered.
+I have faith so I am saying my prayers may have been answered.
 I quit cold turkey.
 I've had no cheat days, no back up, no easy solution to this.
-I've walked a 21 day journey in prayer and fierce commitment I will not die because I can't breathe, it won't happen, it's scary and it's horrid at times...not me!
+I've walked a 21 day journey in prayer and fierce commitment that I will not die because I can't breathe, it won't happen, it's scary and it's horrid at times...not me!